A new Congress begins at noon January 3 of each odd-numbered year following a general

 The House Journal and the

-Congressional Record are available online via the Government Printing Office’s Federal Digital System (FDsys).
+Congressional Record are available online via the Government Publishing Office’s Federal Digital System (FDsys).

 In addition to the U.S. Congress, the U.S. House of Representatives and the U.S.